sophgo/sophon-stream/docs/EnvironmentInstallGuide_EN.md

 For more information on libsophon, please refer to "MULTIMEDIA User Manual", "Multimedia Development Reference Manual".

-### 3.3 Compilation and Installation of sophon-sail

-If the demo depends on sophon-sail, you need to compile and install sophon-sail, otherwise you can skip this section.
-You need to download the [Compatible](../README_EN.md#environment-dependencies) package of sophon-sail from [the official website of Sophgo](https://developer.sophgo.com/site/index/material/28/all.html), the package is named in the format sophon-sail_x.y.z.tar.gz, where x.y.z indicates the version number.
-Refer to docs in sophon-sail，choose the part you need (C++/Python，PCIE MODE) to install。 Official sophon-sail guide link：https://doc.sophgo.com/sdk-docs/v23.05.01/docs_latest_release/docs/sophon-sail/docs/zh/html/1_build.html#sail

-## 4 SoC Platform Development and Runtime Environment Construction
+## 3 SoC Platform Development and Runtime Environment Construction
 For SoC platforms, the SophonSDK (>=v22.09.02) has been installed with the corresponding libsophon, sophon-opencv and sophon-ffmpeg runtime library packages integrated inside, located under `/opt/sophon/`, which can be used directly for the runtime environment.
 Programs are usually cross-compiled on x86 hosts to enable them to run on SoC platforms.
 SophonSDK firmware refresh methods can be found in the [FAQ document](./FAQ_EN.md#12-how-do-i-use-an-sd-card-to-update-firmware-in-soc-mode).

-### 4.1 Cross-compiling Environment Construction
+### 3.1 Cross-compiling Environment Construction
 You need to build a cross-compilation environment on an x86 host using SOPHON SDK and package the header and library files that the program depends on into the soc-sdk directory.

 Note that for SE9 devices, sophon-mw needs to be changed to sophon-media.

 1. Install the cross-compilation tool chain
     ```bash